 Beckman Center, UC Irvine Campus

 RSVP Required: Email ChaoLectureRSVP@uadv.uci.edu or call 714-456-5800 by Feb.
 12, 2016.

 110 Tamkin Hall, UC Irvine Campus

-RSVP Required: Click here to RSVP for the Scientific Lecture.
-Deadline to RSVP is February 12, 2016.
+RSVP Required: RSVP for the scientific lecture › Deadline to RSVP is Feb.
+12, 2016.

 There is an urgent need to take what we have learned in our new “genome era” and use it to create a new system of precision medicine, delivering the best preventative or therapeutic intervention at the right time, for the right patients.
 Dr. Butte's lab at the University of California, San Francisco builds and applies tools that convert trillions of points of molecular, clinical, and epidemiological data—measured by researchers and clinicians over the past decade and now commonly termed “big data”—into diagnostics, therapeutics, and new insights into disease.
 Dr. Butte, a computer scientist and pediatrician, will highlight how publicly-available molecular measurements can be used to find new uses for drugs including drugs for inflammatory bowel disease and cancer, discovering new diagnostics include blood tests for complications during pregnancy, and how the next generation of biotech companies might even start in your garage.